AlpacaInTheNight/PromptsBrowser/README.md

 1. `Transform prompts to lower case` - will change prompts in the prompts textarea to be lower case.

 1. `Spaces in prompts transform` - changes the handling of spaces in multiword prompts.
 Can be `Do nothing`, `To space` and `To underscore`.

+### Autocomplite

+1. When you manually type prompts, a menu with similar prompts from the database of known prompts will be displayed.
+You can finish a prompt from the autocomplite menu by clicking on it or by selecting it with the up and down arrows and pressing Enter.